-Individuals, who already hold a master's degree in nursing and meet the admission qualifications, may take courses leading to the Nurse Educator Post-Master's Certificate.
+Students who have a master's in nursing and meet the admission qualifications may take courses leading to a nurse educator post-master's certificate.

-The MSN curriculum is being revised to meet the 2011 Essentials of Master's Education in Nursing from the American Association of Colleges of Nursing.
-The revision will be implemented during fall 2014 and applies to students who matriculate during and after that semester.
+The MSN curriculum meets the 2011 Essentials of Master's Education in Nursing as identified by the American Association of Colleges of Nursing.

-- Utilize education research to continually improve teaching strategies/skills.
+- Use education research to continually improve teaching strategies and skills.

-- Develop a teaching-learning style that facilitates learner development that meets the educational outcomes of the learner.
+- Develop a teaching-learning style that meets the educational outcomes of students.

-- Assess and evaluate at both the course and program level.
+- Assess and evaluate at the course and program level.